Articles By Bruce Scodova

 PATCH patchy

-EDGE ON edge on
+EOn edge on

 Next detail description of parts of the object is recorded.
 Nucleus, dust lanes, arms, central bulge, surface brightness, etc. Again, these codes can be used in any combination.